LibreCAD/docs/ref/tools.rst

         | **Tool Options:**
         | |tlopt17|"
     "Divide",  |icon82| , "di, div, cut", "
-        | Divide, or break, al line at the selected ''cutting'' point."
+        | Divide, or break, a line at the selected ''cutting'' point."
     "Stretch", |icon83|, "ss", "
         | Move a selected portion of a drawing by defining a reference point and a relative target point."
     "Properties", |icon84|, "mp, prop", "